To build or buy.

 Whatever your business needs are, and no matter if you choose to build or buy a Customer Data Platform, there are a set of general requirements that have to be met for it to be successful.
 These are the 4 core CDP capabilities that we mentioned below.

 - Data Ingestion and Integration

 Data Ingestion and Integration

-It should be able to connect many different identifiers from multiple platforms and devices in real-time to enable people-based targeting, personalization, and measurement.
+Secondly, it should be able to connect many different identifiers from multiple platforms and devices in real-time to enable people-based targeting, personalization, and measurement.

-The CDP should make it easy for you to define and manage rule-based segments on the fly.
+Thirdly the CDP should make it easy for you to define and manage rule-based segments on the fly.

 As a Marketer, you want to be flexible when it comes to which external channels that can consume your valuable customer data.
 Hence the CDP should be able to integrate out-of-the-box with any software system through connectors and ready-made APIs, allowing access to data for deeper analytics while boosting customer engagements.

 Last but not least, you need a marketer-friendly UI and UX.
 You should be able to create, deploy and evaluate campaigns without the help of the IT department.
 The speed and lack of friction in that process is a critical component and a critical goal of the CDP.

 I attach below a helpful framework that will enable you to make the right decision – build or buy.
 Of course, I advise you to treat it as a rule of thumb but I am pretty sure that it will yield the right result when choosing either to build or buy a CDP.
 Let me know otherwise 🙂